raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 ```

 We now have a function, `automate`, that takes a data description of a finite-state automaton/recognizer, and returns a Javascript recognizer function we can play with and verify.

 ---

-### a more specific problem statement

-Given our language for describing finite-state recognizers, a more specific problem statement becomes:

-> Using our description language, write a finite-state recognizer that recognizes valid descriptions of finite-state recognizers.

-Armed with things like regular expressions, this is not difficult.
-Armed with finite-state automata, this is still not difficult, but it is exceedingly laborious.
-Finite-state automata live in the Turing Tar-Pit, a place where "Everything is possible, but nothing of interest is easy."[^ttp]

-[^ttp]: Perlisisms—"Epigrams in Programming" by Alan Perlis http://www.cs.yale.edu/homes/perlis-alan/quotes.html

-_Given a problem that takes an hour to solve, a programmer is a person who spends three days writing tooling so that the problem can be solved in half an hour._ We're programmers, so instead of grinding away trying to make a huge, monolithic finite-state recognizer by hand, we'll build some tooling to write the finite-state recognizer's description for us.

-The simplest place to start is the foundation of all practical software development: **Composition**.
-If we have ways of breaking a problem down into smaller problems, solving the smaller problems, and then putting the parts back together, we can solve very, very big problems.

-Composition is built into our brains: When we speak human languages, we use combinations of sounds to make words, and then we use combinations of words to make sentences, and so it goes building layer after layer until we have things like complete books.

-We'll do that here.
-We will start by learning how to compose recognizers.
-If we can write small recognizers (such as "a quoted string"), and then compose them (using operations like union or catenation), it will be much easier to write a recognizer for valid descriptions of finite-state automata.

----